drmingdrmer/sledtest/README.md

 # sledtest

+This is a performance issue found in my recent work on [datafuse](https://github.com/datafuselabs/datafuse).

 Snipppets in this repo shows that a **correct** fsync on Mac is quite slow:
 10 ms, 20 ms or 30 ms per `File::sync_all()` and at worst 500 ms.